 - Skin cancer

-- Maintain a Healthy Weight: Even vegetarians can eat too many sweets or starchy carbohydrates which can pack on unwanted pounds.
-However, overall vegetarians maintain a healthier weight than people who eat meat.
-This is due to the fact that a plant-based diet contains vegetable proteins and is lower in calories and fat when compared to the Standard American Diet.
-Because of this, vegetarians decrease their risk of weight related health problems such as:
+Even vegetarians can eat too many sweets or starchy carbohydrates, which can pack on unwanted pounds.
+However, overall, vegetarians maintain a healthier weight than people who eat meat; on average, they weigh about 10 percent less than non-vegetarians.
+A plant-based diet is lower in calories and fat when compared to the standard American diet.
+A lower weight also means less risk of developing problems, such as: